QualiChain/consortium/README.md

 ## QualiChain Recruiting

+This is the module executed by a recruiting organization, e.g., a public administration organization or a company.
 This component is responsible for the diploma validation.
 It receives a PDF file representing a diploma as an input.
 Such PDF is titled with the Issuer ID + Civil ID, which constitutes the ID of the diploma.
 The hash of the diploma is calculated.
 Then, the corresponding hash of the diploma registered at the (Ropsten) Ethereum network is obtained, through the provided ID.

 In case the calculated digest of the diploma matches the digest of the provided PDF, the diploma is valid.
 Otherwise, it is invalid.